Antiphospholipid Syndrome (cont.)

 - Is it possible to prevent antiphospholipid syndrome?

 - Find a local Rheumatologist in your town

 What is the treatment for antiphospholipid syndrome during pregnancy?

 The treatment of antiphospholipid antibody syndrome during pregnancy typically involves low dose aspirin and low molecular weight heparin (Lovenox).
 Additionally, intravenous immunoglobulins have been infused, but their effectiveness is not proven.

 What is catastrophic antiphospholipid syndrome?

-Catastrophic antiphospholipid syndrome is rare, affecting less than 1% of those with antiphospholipid syndrome.
+Catastrophic antiphospholipid syndrome is rare.
 Catastrophic antiphospholipid syndrome is sometimes referred to as Asherson's syndrome after the researcher who described it in the early 1990s.